-- 5 Assessment outcome - 6 No (0 Points).
+Other project types: No (0 Points).

 The carbon crediting program provisions require project owners to discuss potential options for the grievance mechanism with the stakeholders and jointly agree on an appropriate method for submitting and processing grievances (Provision 2).
 In principle, this would allow stakeholders to agree on procedures that allow for anonymous submission of feedback and grievances.
 It is however not a prescriptive requirement by the program to provide for this option.
+Afforestation and reforestation projects are subject to further requirements (Source 3) which includes that stakeholder can submit anonymous grievances/comments (Provision 5).
 The SDVISta does not require the option to provide anonymous feedback or grievances to project owners (Provision 4).
-The indicator is therefore not fulfilled.
+The outcome for this indicator is therefore differentiated.